akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 Clicking on `All products` allows you to export all categories by erasing the above selection.

 ::: info
-You can not export unclassified products thanks to the export builder.
+You cannot export unclassified products thanks to the export builder.
 If you want to do so, you can use the Quick export in the product grid.
 :::

 #### Filter on SKU (or product identifiers)